 Being hungover also isn’t a great look for your wedding video and pictures.

 You may be tempted to tip back a few adult beverages on your wedding day.
 However, getting drunk as a groom on your wedding day is a sure (and tacky) way to ruin your wedding; you should not be slurring your words or acting out of character.
+Here are some tips to maintain a buzz on your wedding day, if you plan on drinking!

 While a tipple to calm your nerves before you say “I do” in front of a crowd is acceptable, don’t overindulge.
 You want to stay sharp so that you can remember this special milestone.